Sending data from the app to the dialog script (Kotlin)

 });

-Here, when the user starts a dialog with the voice assistant, we are first creating an empty favorites array.
+Here, when the user starts a dialog with the voice agent, we are first creating an empty favorites array.
 For that, we are using Alan AI’s onCreateUser predefined callback.

 Next, we are defining the getPosition() project API method that gets the item position and pushes it to the favorites array.
 And finally, we are adding an intent to check the favorites list contents.